dgleba/listo429c/README-notes-listo429c.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-to move project to other server.
+# Setup, or To move this project to other server.

- - check .env files in each folder as needed. root and couch-to-postgres
+ - check .env files in each folder as needed. eg: root and couch-to-postgres
  - setup postgres as needed.  follow couch2postgres instructions. see docker/postgres/init/pginit.sh
- - check couchdb docker.ini file. copy .../docs/docker/couchdb/docker.ini.example.in2 in as starter.
+ - check couchdb docker.ini file. copy .../docs/docker/couchdb/docker.ini.example.in2 in as starter ini file.
- - npm install in in each folder as needed.  couch-to-postgres
+ - npm install in in each folder as needed. eg: couch-to-postgres, vpv445g
  - setup couch as needed. curl system tables like _user.

 Postgres:

-line 244 in: C:\n\Dropbox\csd\0-csd\vuepouch\listo429notes\couchtopostgres\read-notes-couchdb-to-postgres,know.txt
-C:\n\Dropbox\csd\0-csd\vuepouch\listo429notes\couchtopostgres\couchtopostgres,pgcouch,setupdb-2019-03-06-listotbl-192.168.88.60_5433-Adminer.jpg
+NOT - listodb.
-NOT - listo db .
-Use notice  DB: postgres Schema: public
+Use:  DB: postgres Schema: public
-I used adminer, go to postgres public and past table creation sql from pginit.sh.
+I used adminer, go to postgres public and paste table creation sql from pginit.sh.

+Picture shows workig setup..
+../docs/couchtopostgres,pgcouch,setupdb-listotbl-192.168.88.60_5433-Adminer.jpg

 Couch: